AdobeDocs/commerce-learn.en/help/merchant/catalog-price-rules.md

 ---
 # Create a Catalog Price Rule

 Catalog price rules can be used to offer products to buyers at a discounted price, based on a set of defined conditions.
-Catalog price rules do not use coupon codes, because they are triggered before a product is placed into the shopping cart.
+Catalog price rules do not use coupon codes because they are triggered before a product is placed into the shopping cart.
 For example, you can define and set the conditions for a price rule that when met, automatically display products with a special or promotional price.

 Who is this video for?